tangowithcode/tango_with_django_2/manuscript/chapter12-bootstrap.md

 I> ### Cascading Style Sheets
 I> If you are not familiar with CSS, have a look at the [CSS crash course](#chapter-css).
 We provide a quick guide on the basics of using Cascading Style Sheets.

 Now take a look at the [Bootstrap 4.0 website](http://getbootstrap.com/).
 The website provides you with sample code and examples of the different components that the toolkit provides, and provides you with examples and documentation on how to style them by adding in the appropriate markup and/or code.
-Besides this, the website also provides several [complete example layouts](http://getbootstrap.com/examples/) from which we can base our design for Rango on.
+Besides this, the website also provides several [complete example layouts](http://getbootstrap.com/examples/) from which we can base our styled design for Rango on.

 To style Rango, we have identified that the [dashboard layout](https://getbootstrap.com/docs/4.2/examples/dashboard/) more or less meets our needs.
 The layout provides us with a menu bar at the top, a sidebar (which we will use to show categories), and a main content pane in which we can display page-specific information.
 You can see the example layout in [the figure below](#fig-bootstrap-dashboard).